-The Decommissioning Management & Engineering Center (which was established in June 2015 within the Nuclear Power Division) cooperates with subcontractors in decommissioning nuclear power plants in a safe and foolproof manner.
+The Decommissioning Management & Engineering Center cooperates with subcontractors in decommissioning nuclear power plants in a safe and foolproof manner.

-• Activities according to the Agreement on Nuclear Power Plant Decommissioning
+Activities according to the Agreement on Nuclear Power Plant Decommissioning

 We will continue to work on a series of measures for safe decommissioning, environmental conservation and regional development.